jeremymailen/kotlinter-gradle/README.md

 *Note: `reporter` with a single value is deprecated but supported for backwards compatibility.

 The `experimentalRules` property enables rules which are part of ktlint's experimental rule set.

+The `fileChunkSize` property configures the number of files that are processes in one Gradle Worker API call.

 ### Customizing Tasks